-The UNC Faculty Development Fellowship seeks faculty from family practice residency programs (including community-hospital-based residencies, university departments of family medicine, and military programs who:
+The UNC Faculty Development Fellowship seeks faculty from family medicine residency programs (including community and hospital-based residencies, university departments of family medicine, and military programs) who:

 - are residency-trained family physicians in their early years of full-time faculty work.
 Third-year residents who will be serving in a faculty role after graduation may apply, but preference is given to family physicians already serving in a faculty role at the time of application.

 plan a career in academic family medicine

-- demonstrated interest and willingness to complete scholarly projects that require a substantial time commitment in addition to the time spent in Chapel Hill.
+- have demonstrated interest and willingness to complete scholarly projects that require a substantial time commitment in addition to the time spent in Chapel Hill.

 While the fellowship experience is most valuable for those faculty who have completed at least a year in the faculty role prior to the start of the fellowship, any family physician in a faculty position involving teaching residents or medical students is welcome to apply.
 We also generally limit a residency program to one fellow per year.